House of Romanov: Downfall

-Execution of Tsar and family
+Executions

 Late on the night of 16 July, Nicholas, Alexandra, their five children and four servants were ordered to dress quickly and go down to the cellar of the house in which they were being held.
 There, the family and servants were arranged in two rows for a photograph they were told was being taken to quell rumors that they had escaped.
 Suddenly, a dozen armed men burst into the room and gunned down the imperial family in a hail of gunfire.
-Those who were still breathing when the smoke cleared were stabbed to death.
+Those who survived the shooting were stabbed to death.

 The remains of Nicholas, Alexandra and three of their children were excavated in a forest near Yekaterinburg in 1991 and positively identified two years later using DNA analysis.
 The Crown Prince Alexei and one Romanov daughter were not accounted for, fueling the persistent legend that Anastasia, the youngest Romanov daughter, had survived the execution of her family.
 Of the several "Anastasias" that surfaced in Europe in the decade after the Russian Revolution, Anna Anderson, who died in the United States in 1984, was the most convincing.
-In 1994, however, scientists used DNA to prove that Anna Anderson was not the tsar's daughter but a Polish woman named Franziska Schanzkowska.
+In 1994, however, scientists used DNA testing to prove that Anna Anderson was not the tsar's daughter but a Polish woman named Franziska Schanzkowska.

 Initially, gunmen shot at Nicholas who immediately fell dead as a result of multiple bullet wounds.
 Then the dark room where the family was held filled with smoke and dust from the spray of bullets.
 With limited visibility, the gunmen shot blindly, often hitting the ceiling and walls, creating more dust and debris.
-As a result of this many of the gunmen themselves became injured.
+As a result of this many of the gunmen themselves were injured.
 Alexandra was soon shot in the head by military commissar Peter Ermakov and was killed.
-It was not until after the room had been cleared of smoke that the shooters re-entered to find the remaining Imperial family still alive and uninjured.
+It was not until after the room had been cleared of smoke that the shooters re-entered to find the remaining imperial family still alive and uninjured.
 Maria attempted to escape through the doors at the rear of the room, leading to a storage area, but the doors were nailed shut.
 The noise produced as she rattled the doors attracted the attention of Ermakov.
-Some of the family were shot in the head, but several of the others, including the young and frail Tsarevich, would not die either from multiple close-range bullet wounds or bayonet stabs.
+Some of the family were shot in the head, but several of the others, including the young and frail tsarevich, would not die either from multiple close-range bullet wounds or bayonet stabs.
 The gunmen then proceeded to shoot each family member once again.
-Even so, two of the daughters were still alive 10 minutes later, and were then bludgeoned with the butt of a rifle ending their lives.
+Even so, two of the daughters were still alive 10 minutes later, and were then bludgeoned to death with the butt of a rifle.
 Later it was discovered that the bullets and bayonet stabs had been partially blocked by diamonds sewn into the children's clothing.